johan-open-future/puppetlabs-passenger/README.md

         mod_passenger_location => '/var/lib/gems/1.8/gems/passenger-2.2.11/ext/apache2/mod_passenger.so',
       }
     }

+The default is to install the passenger package with the 'gem' provider.
+The mod_passenger package will be compiled on the node, meaning the needed development packages and compilers are needed/installed on the node.
+In production like environments, this is very bad practice.
+It is much better to install the passenger module using a pre-build package.
+This can be done using the '$package_provider' parameter.

+* RedHat : use **package_provider => 'yum'**
+* Debian : use **package_provider => 'apt'** (not implemented yet)

 Usage
 ------

 The `passenger` class has a set of configurable parameters that allow you to control aspects of Passenger's installation.
 **Parameters within `passenger`**

 ####`passenger_version`